mayur-64/Cancer-prediction-/README.md

 We have started with data exploration, Data cleaning(if required), model building and modeltesting.
 We have implemented 3 different Machine learning algorithms, which are as follows :

-      1.**Simple Logistic regression :**
-                                   Logistic regression is a type of supervised machine learning used to predict the probability of a target variable.
-It is used to                                          estimate the relationship between a dependent (target) variable and one or more independent variables.
-The output of the dependent                                        variable is represented in discrete values such as 0 and 1.
-      2.**KNN classifiers :**

-      3.**Decision tree :**awfaiulbca

 **Results:** You have to build a solution that should able to predict the probability of credit